 10:38 PM: First reactions to the projected results.

 Analysts and experts note that, so far, there have been no significant surprises.
 The projected outcomes for Trump and Harris align with the results of previous elections.
-However, at Harris's campaign event in Washington D.C., some attendees express concern about Trump's performance in Virginia.
+However, at Harris's campaign event in Washington D.C., some attendees express concerns about Trump's performance in Virginia.

 10:34 PM: Trump's strategy in Nevada: to attract Latino and union voters.